berkbogac-akgunes/UserAuthService/README.md

 ## Deployment

-The application is deployed on Railway with a managed PostgreSQL database.
+The application is containerized with Docker and can be deployed to any cloud provider.

-Production deployment includes:

-- Docker containerization
-- Cloud PostgreSQL integration
-- Secure environment variable management
-- HTTPS endpoint

----

 ## Architecture